-block all
+block in

-At this point nothing will go through the firewall, not even from the internal network.
-The following rules will open up the firewall as per the objectives above as well as open up any necessary virtual interfaces.
+At this point all traffic attempting to come into an interface will be blocked, even that from the internal network.
+Later rules will open up the firewall as per the objectives above as well as open up any necessary virtual interfaces.